3lbits/CIM4NoUtility/README.md

 # DIGIN10

-README.md:
-- Introduction to the model
-- Content

 ## Background

 Integrations, exchange of models and data between systems and businesses will become an important and essential process for the energy industry.
 Today this process is often a based on one to one integrations between systems/applications and ad-hoc solutions.